Apply Now

 Grade Level Classification

 An undergraduate student's grade level classification is based on the number of credit hours earned in the student's degree program, including accepted transfer credits.
-Annual loan limits for the Direct Stafford Loan are based on these classification levels.
+Annual loan limits for the Federal Direct Loan are based on these classification levels.

 First year (freshman) 30.99 or fewer credit hours